cross-codes/Camera-App/.github/README.md

 # Build instructions

-This app is purely made in Java, and is hence universally compatible.
+This app is purely made in Java, and is hence universally compatible with any x86-64 system.
 Before you build the app, there are some necessary manual changes to the contents of the file `📁src/main/java/com/github/cross/App.java`,